MrZer0x0/EncoreMP/README.md

 - The value of the OpenMW setting in the config file should not matter, but just in case leave the setting value at 0.5 if it is enabled, as this was what was confirmed to work during testing and development

 **Cost of enchanting services**
-- Enchanting service prices now scale non-linearly with the point cost of the enchantment.
-It is overall much more expensive to buy high cost effects, and some special rules were added to handle edge cases for the beta release.
-The balance of V0.80 may be too punishing due to high costs,
-	- Making a 20 point capacity enchanted scroll costs around 4000 gold
-	- Making a 20 point capacity on-strike enchantment costs around 100,000 gold (this capacity is roughly the strength of most artefact on-strike effects)
-	- Making a 20 point capacity on-use effect costs around 75,000 gold
-- Enchantments with capacities of 20 points or more begin to significantly increase in price, and beyond capacities of between 25 to 30 points (depending on the enchantment type, on-hit, on-use, etc) become effectively impossible to afford
+- On-use enchantments cost 1x GMST per point as in the base game (1000g per point) but with a hard cap of 25 enchantment points, after which the 'impossible cost' is applied
 	- The "impossible to afford" cost was crudely implemented by adding a flat 5 million gold cost to the enchantment for values that exceed these amounts.
 In theory if you enough gold you can make such a mega enchantment.
 But this will never be a problem during normal play
-- Constant effect service costs behave differently,
-	- Any constant effect enchantment has a baseline starting cost of 70,000 gold
-	- A 30 point CE enchantment costs around 100,000 gold
-	- Above 30 points the cost increases non-linearly
-	- A 100 point CE enchantment costs around 400,000 gold (due to the revision to item enchanting capacity, very few items now have capacities above 100)
-	- Beyond 100 points it becomes  "impossible" with the flat 5 million cost increase being applied
+- Cast once enchantments (scrolls) cost 0.05x GMST per point (50g per point by default), and have a hard cap of 29 enchantment points, after which the impossible cost is applied
+- On strike enchantments (scrolls) cost start at 1x GMST and increase in cost per point non-linearly, and at 25 points have the "impossible cost" applied
+	- For reference, the most damaging on-strike enchantments, found on artefacts, are around the 20-25 point cost range
+- Ammunition will enchant in batches of 20, if the default server settings are left as is, and the price for a set of 20 ammunition.
+Ammunition follows the same cost logic as on-strike but at 1/10th the price
+- Constant effect enchantments cost 2x GMST per point (2000g per point).
+As of V0.81 this a linear cost per point, it may be revised in future to be more expensive at the high end

 ## 4, Experience gain adjustments

 The rate of experience gain for all skills has been adjusted.
 Note that many of the experience gain values were also adjusted in the ESP file to complement these changes, see the ESP companion file for more information.

 Overall experience gain has been reduced at high skill levels.
-This was done to delay the point at which many characters reach the 'power threshold' and begin to find most of the game's content too easy.
+This was done to delay the point at which many character's reach the 'power threshold' and begin to find most of the game's content too easy.

 **General changes**
 - Experience gain values have been adjusted for most skills as per the ESP companion file
 - In the base game a skill required experience equal to its level to advance.
 This logic has been kept as a baseline, but there are now some additional rules that apply:
-	- A skill can never require less than 30 experience to advance
+	- A skill can never require less than 20 experience to advance
 		- This was done to make early skill choices more meaningful
 	- Experience gain is reduced for all skills once they are above level 50:
 		- Below skill level 50 there is no reduction to experience gain